The 10 Jobs with the Fastest Pay Growth

 Estimated Time: 30 minutes – 1 hour

 This isn’t the wisest option.
-But, because it takes a while for the IRS to file for wage garnishment with a new employer, quitting is a way to avoid paying your tax debt right away but the IRS will almost always catch up with you and when they do, they will likely have less empathy.
+In fact, most experts would say you’re crazy for trying this.
+But, because it takes a while for the IRS to file for wage garnishment with a new employer, quitting is a way to avoid paying your tax debt right away.
+Just keep in mind, the IRS will eventually find you and when they do, they will likely have less empathy.
+At a minimum, you’ll face higher penalties, which will only increase how much you owe.

 Create a game plan before you even think about putting in your two-week notice.